 Farmer Stories Kerli

-During the 2021-22 cotton growing season, she produced 700 kg of seed cotton, out of this 470 Kgs was sold to IP and the remaining in the open market.
-For the cotton sold to the IP, she received a gross income of 36778 INR (434 Euro) and a premium of 4133 INR (49 Euro).
-The total gross income she received from the entire cotton (including the cotton sold in the open market) was 56065 INR (663 Euro).
-After deducting expenses, Kerli come out with a net income (not including the family labour cost) of 23832 INR (282 Euro).
-From the wheat and jowar, her family income is increased by 31000 INR (366 Euro), and milk from her cattle were kept for the family to consume.
+In the 2021-22 cotton growing season, Kerli achieved a harvest of 700 kg of seed cotton, with 470 kg being sold to the IP and the remainder in the open market.
+The income from the cotton sold to the IP amounted to 36,778 INR (434 Euros), along with a premium of 4,133 INR (49 Euros).
+In total, her gross income from cotton, including sales in the open market, reached 56,065 INR (663 Euros).
+After accounting for expenses, Kerli realised a net income (excluding family labour costs) of 23,832 INR (282 Euros).
+The inclusion of wheat and jowar increased her family’s income by an additional 31,000 INR (366 Euros), and the milk from her cattle was reserved for her family’s consumption.

 Kerli’s experience with organic farming has inspired her to extend the transition to other crops, citing the benefits for her family’s health.
 Her primary concern remains the availability of quality organic seeds, a challenge in her region.
 She also advocates for an increase in the premium paid for organic produce.

 Reflecting on her first year of converting to organic farming, Kerli shares her thoughts, “The low cost of cultivation, coupled with the unwavering support from the OCA Implementing Partner—ranging from the provision of free bio-inputs to subsidized non-GM seeds, premium payments, and immediate sale proceeds for seed cotton—have been the driving forces behind our decision to join the Women Farmer Producer Organization and look toward a future of complete organic farming.”